What does gluten free mean? If you live in the USA, the FDA has laid it all out. Here’s what you need to know.

 What is Gluten?

-Gluten is a protein in certain grains, wheat, rye, spelt and barley, that causes autoimmune reactions in people with celiac disease and distress in people who are gluten intolerant.
-Some people with celiac disease also have reactions to the protein in oats.
+Gluten is a protein in certain grains.
+These include wheat, rye, spelt, and barley.
+This protein causes an autoimmune reaction in people with Celiac Disease and distress in people who are gluten intolerant.

 What Does Gluten Free Mean on a Label?

 In the United States, as of August 2014, “Gluten Free” on a label means that a product is not made with gluten containing grains and contains less than 20ppm gluten through cross contamination.

 If you are visiting from another country that considers oats gluten grains, note that in the USA, Gluten Free does not mean Oat Free.
 If you avoid oats, please carefully read the ingredients label of gluten free foods.